marcelthole/laminas-filter/docs/book/v3/migration/v2-to-v3.md

 Exceptions for invalid or empty patterns are now thrown during construct rather than when the filter is invoked.

+#### `RealPath`

+The following methods have been removed:

+- `setExists`
+- `getExists`

+The constructor now only accepts an associative array of [documented options](../standard-filters.md#realPath).

+`false` is no longer returned when the path must exist and does not.
+Instead, the original value is returned.
+Filters are not intended to provide validation.
+So, to check if the path exists, ensure a validator (such as `Laminas\Validator\File\Exists') is also used.

+Windows support has been dropped.
+Which in some cases may now need a custom filter to handle Windows specific issues.

 #### `SeparatorToCamelCase`

 The constructor now only accepts an associative array of [documented options](../word.md#separatorToCamelCase).